sentry-demos/android/README.md

 ### Errors

-The MainActivity has 5 buttons that generate the following exception types:
+The Feature List Activity has 5 buttons that generate the following exception types:

 1. **Unhandled Error + Attachment** of type Arithmetic Exception
 2. **Unhandled Error + Attachment** of type NegativeArraySizeException + Strips PII (removes user IP address in beforeSend)